XD-DENG/Spark-practice/README.md

  - Hadoop will not be inclued into this practice.
  - I used standalone mode here.
 Cluster deployment will not be discussed in this project.

+Additionally, we're using a real log file as sample data in this tutorial and trying to cover some operations commonly used in daily works.
+If you would like to get to know more operations with minimal sample data, you can refer to a seperate script I prepared, [*Basic Operations in PySpark*](https://github.com/XD-DENG/Spark-practice/blob/master/others/basic_operations.py).

 - [1.
 Preparation](#1-preparation)
 - [2.
 Sample Data](#2-sample-data)